October 18th 1986 – Chelsea 2 Manchester City 1

 Were I a believer it would be tempting to believe the gods were dabbling in a spot of divine intervention to prevent me making the home game against Wimbledon on Dec 2, 1989, Micky’s last appearance in a Chelsea shirt at Stamford Bridge.
 A heavy mist descended from early morning onwards although sadly it was not heavy enough to obscure the game itself.
 The traffic conditions entering London were horrendous & eventually I had to beg to be let off the coach in the middle of a sizeable tailback.
 The driver would not be allowed to do this any more.
 It would have been a blessing if he hadn’t this time.
 Having sampled the delights of Chiswick & found my way to the nearby station I arrived at Stamford Bridge just in time to take my seat & see the murky but unmistakable figure of Kerry Dixon fire Chelsea into an early lead.
 There were to be six more goals.
 Unfortunately five of them were scored by Wimbledon, two of them for a man who would be lining up for Chelsea eight months later.
 Signing players who perform well against Chelsea has long been a popular ruse & frequently a recipe for disaster (see Fleck, Robert & Sutton, Chris) but regardless of his public enemy no.1 status elsewhere I think we can say Dennis Wise did okay in a blue shirt.
 One of Wisey’s goals was a header, as was one of the two scored by the equally vertically challenged Terry Gibson.
 Goalkeeper Dave Beasant took the visit of old friends a little too far by unfathomably fumbling a harmeless looking high ball & allowing a grinning & incredulous Alan Cork to wheel away in triumph having capitalized on such baffling incompetence.
 In fairness big Dave did make up for it with a point saving display of brilliance at Hillsborough the following month.
 Wimbledon were often maligned but they were great on the day, spreading the ball out wide at every opportunity & crossing accurately into dangerous areas that troubled leaden footed Blues defenders all afternoon.
 With a bit more luck at the other end, & minus Beasant’s howler, it could easily have finished 4-4 on another day but the suspicion that Chelsea had hitherto been (once again) flattering to deceive, had been laid bare for all to see.
 The following week saw a 4-2 reverse at Loftus Road.
 The wheels off, heads were bound to roll.
 Predictably the visit of Liverpool saw Micky Hazard bombed out of the squad completely by Campbell.
 He never played for the club again.
 Liverpool won at a canter, another 5-2 zipping though the Scousers could have doubled their goal tally easily had they chosen to break sweat.
 That team change worked well then Bobby.
 I seethed throughout the game & for the first time ever at a Chelsea match didn’t even celebrate a home goal, Gordon Durie’s thunderous free kick, which briefly raised hopes after Liverpool had scored twice in the opening five minutes.
 The fuming subsided, but only to make way for an extended sulk.
 Another comprehensive three goal defeat took place when high flying Aston Villa came to town on Boxing Day.
 There was the requisite flirtation with FA Cup disaster at the hands of lower division opposition in early January where a late Steve Clarke equalizer spared our blushes against Crewe Alexander.
 It proved a short lived reprieve however, as the team capitulated in insipid fashion to Bristol City at Ashton Gate in front of a hostile home crowd in the next round.

 A couple of days after the Crewe game, a week into the new decade, Micky Hazard had finally been sold to Portsmouth for a modest £100,000, scoring on a winning Pompey debut away at Stoke the following weekend.
 Chelsea were at home to Charlton the following weekend but this marked my third betrayal as I ducked it to travel to Fratton Park for Micky’s Portsmouth home debut, a comfortable home win against Bradford City.
 Another former Chelsea Micky, Mr Fillery, opened the scoring with a neat header, looking less constrained in a home blue shirt after the salmon pink abomination a couple of seasons earlier.
 Chelsea won too, but still in high dudgeon I missed a few home games immediately after the Hazard transfer, which was highly unusual in the long period between the Man City game in ’86 & me eventually giving up my season ticket in 2004.
 A bald appraisal of the stats question my judgement.
-Chelsea slowly got back on course for the rest of the season, even winning at Highbury for the first time since 1974, & finished in fifth place in Division 1.
-Having taken over the reins too late to take much, if any, of the blame for the 1988 relegation, Bobby Campbell had followed up a runaway promotion season by securing the club’s highest league placing since 1970.
+Chelsea slowly got back on course for the rest of the season, finishing in fifth place & even winning at Highbury for the first time since 1974.
+Having taken over the reins too late to take much blame for the 1988 relegation, Bobby Campbell had followed up a runaway promotion season by securing the club’s highest league placing since 1970.
 They also won the ZDS Trophy at Wembley, though I missed that for idealistic reasons rather than as part of my prolonged strop, adamant that Wembley visits should be saved for a trophy that really mattered.
 Plenty enjoyed the day out & the win, as they had the Full Members victory in 1986.
 For me it was like visiting the National Gallery to view a Rembrandt & finding it had been replaced with one of those pictures of large, sad eyed Sicilian children that used to be sold upstairs in Boots when I was a boy.
 Ain’t nothing like the real thing, & I didn’t want to dilute the pleasure of that experience when, IF, it ever came.
 I got that right at least.

 I missed Micky Hazard enormously when he went, hence the regrettable video purchase.
 Nowadays I could take sneaky YouTube peeks of his Spurs days to my heart’s content, but available footage of your departed favourites was thin on the ground in 1990 unless you could afford £15 a time for poor quality VHS full match highlights tapes.
-I had some of those too but there were only so many hours of watching endless clips of Darren Wood taking throw ins a man could take.
+I had some of those but there were only so many hours of watching endless clips of Darren Wood taking throw ins a man could take.
 Those oddball feral Willian haters on Twitter today really do not know how lucky they are.
-His performances against Hull City in the FA Cup, & Barcelona in the Champion’s League, earlier this year, offered up enough smatterings of brilliance on their own to have kept all but the most ungrateful, immature & impatient Stamford Bridge regular happy for weeks in the late 1980’s.
-I wanted much more than we got of Micky Hazard’s guile & invention back then, but when Chelsea did escape from the clutches of mediocrity, as in the ’86 Man City game, it was frequently down to the quick thinking & feet of this hugely underused, enigmatic & beguiling footballer.
-He’s definitely Spurs through & through again these days but ignorance was bliss three decades ago regarding that grisly but now unavoidable fact.
+Earlier this year his performances against Hull City in the FA Cup, & Barcelona in the Champion’s League offered up enough smatterings of brilliance on their own to have kept all but the most ungrateful, immature & impatient Stamford Bridge regular happy for weeks in the late 1980’s.
+I wanted much more than we got of Micky Hazard’s guile & invention, but when Chelsea did escape from the clutches of mediocrity, as in the ’86 Man City game, it was frequently down to the quick thinking & feet of this hugely underused, enigmatic & beguiling footballer.
+He’s definitely Spurs through & through again these days but ignorance was bliss three decades ago regarding that grim but now unavoidable fact.
 He may or may not have been a pain in the arse to manage or play with on occasions.
 Ultimately I’m happy to judge him on the enormous pleasure he gave me wearing the blue of Chelsea.